Prednisolone: Chemistry

 Prednisolone is a synthetic pregnane corticosteroid closely related to its cognate prednisone, having identical structure save for two fewer hydrogens near C11.
 It is also known as δ1-cortisol, δ1-hydrocortisone, 1,2-dehydrocortisol, or 1,2-dehydrohydrocortisone, as well as 11β,17α,21-trihydroxypregna-1,4-diene-3,20-dione.

-Contraindications and drug reactions
+Interactions

-Co-administration of prednisolone eye drops with ophthalmic nonsteroidal anti-inflammatory agents (NSAIDs) may perhaps exacerbate its effects, causing unwanted side effects such as toxicity.
+Co-administration of prednisolone eye drops with ophthalmic nonsteroidal anti-inflammatory drugs (NSAIDs) may perhaps exacerbate its effects, causing unwanted side effects such as toxicity.
 The wound healing process may also be hindered.

-Some drugs may cause an increased risk of certain side effects, for example, aspirin, estradiol, ethinyl estradiol, rifampin.

-Patients with the following conditions should notify their physician as it may affect their use of Topical prednisolone: